StephenMyerss/capstone_project/README.md

 http://localhost/capstone_project/submit_idea.php?company=AppleSamsung
 http://localhost/capstone_project/submit_idea.php

-While submitting company name, it has to be unique regardless of case
+While submitting company, both name and URL have to be unique regardless of case

 The landing page has a link to access admin portal only